Cloud Cost Management FAQ

 Over-provisioned instances consume more power than necessary

-Data center energy is a significant environmental factor
+Data-centre energy is a significant environmental factor

-Optimization activities that support both goals:
+Activities that support both goals:

-Rightsizing reduces compute consumption and energy usage
+Rightsizing reduces compute consumption and energy use

-Power schedules eliminate idle resource waste
+Power schedules eliminate idle-resource waste

 Efficient architectures use fewer resources